 North Lake Tahoe: What to Know + Why to Visit

 (Chris Bartkowski/North Lake Tahoe)

 The North Shore includes Tahoe City, Tahoe Vista, Kings Beach, Incline Village, Palisades Tahoe (formerly Squaw Valley) and Alpine Meadows, Northstar, Diamond Peak, the Mount Rose ski area, and Truckee and Donner Lake.

 You want peace and quiet.

 While the North Shore has the majority of the ski resorts, you can still get away from the crowds by strapping on cross country skis or snowshoes instead.
 Tahoe has the most concentrated region of groomed cross country ski and snowshoe terrain in North America, and the North Shore features some of the best views.
+Royal Gorge is the country's largest cross country ski and snowshoe area with 92 groomed and tracked trails spread across 6,000 acres.
 Pick up a map and a pass for Tahoe Donner Cross Country Ski Center's 62 miles of groomed trails or The Resort at Squaw Creek's 11 miles of trails.

 You need to relax.

 After all the outdoor exertion, it's time to relax.
 Head to the beautiful Ritz-Carlton, Lake Tahoe's spa for one of their magical treatments (and a warm outdoor pool).
 Choose from thermal masks, a CBD pedicure, or the 90-minute Journey Through the Forest massage that utilizes native essential oils.
 To really get away from it all, head to the Rainbow Tavern & Lodge, a former speakeasy in Soda Springs, or to Brockway Springs Resort with its half-mile of beach and lakefront condominiums.